stormpath/stormpath-sdk-python/docs/index.rst

 John took a look at the system, and added a new table to his database, named `user_data`.
-John then added the data fields the client wanted, and deployed his changes -- and the client was happy.
-"This is becoming a bit tricky to maintain.", John thought.
+John then added the data fields the client wanted, and deployed his changes -- and the client was happy.  *"This is becoming a bit tricky to maintain."*, John thought.

 Over time, John received more and more reqeusts from the client: